 Furnish and install a filter fabric jacket around all pipe joints and the joint between the pipe and the structure in accordance with Design Standards, Index Nos.
 201 and 280.
-Use fabric meeting the physical requirements of Type D-3 specified on Design Standards, Index No. 199.
+Use fabric meeting the physical requirements of Type D-3 specified in Section 985.
 Extend the fabric a minimum of 12 inches beyond each side of the joint or both edges of the coupling band, if a coupling band is used.
 The fabric must have a minimum width of 24 inches, and a length sufficient to provide a minimum overlap of 24 inches.
 Secure the filter fabric jacket against the outside of the pipe by metal or plastic strapping or by other methods approved by the Engineer.